Application + admission questions

 - What qualifications does the department look for when making admissions decisions?

-The four most important parts of the application are: your undergraduate record (including your GPA and transcript), your GRE scores, your 'personal statement,' and your letters of recommendation.
+The four most important parts of the application are: your undergraduate record (including your GPA and transcript), your 'personal statement,' and your letters of recommendation.
 Before making final decisions, faculty will additionally review your CV and your writing sample.

 - What should I include in the personal statement?